-Here are the top ten scientifically based tools on how to adopt a new behavior and make it last.
+Here are the top ten scientifically-based tools on how to adopt new behavior and make it last.
 They are in order of importance and the two first few are essential to change.
 Most of us already use around 75% of these tools, but then fail on some minor thing along the way which makes it difficult to keep going.

 HOW-TO change, and possible obstacles

 Begin the change step by step and build it up gradually.
 This one sentence is the key to success and contains many well understood psychological concepts including the zone of proximal development.
 The zone of proximal development refers to the amount of improvement on a skill someone can learn on their own.
 By using this zone we can subtly improve our skill until we become a master in that behavior.

 E.g. Push-ups or meditation: Begin doing 1, 3, 5, 7, 9, 11, 13 repetitions/minutes and after a week you are at 15!
 If the task feels overwhelming, break the goal into small milestones.

 The biggest obstacle is trying to rush the process, and taking on more than you can handle.
 This will lead to an overwhelming feeling when you are going too far out from your comfort zone.
 This usually happens after the first few days when your motivation starts to fade.
 Proceed slowly, but surely!

 2. Make your task as easy as possible

 Set up your environment to support your goal.
 Having a motivational environment to push you towards your end goal will ensure that you succeed!
 When laziness, lack of energy, or any other negative situation or emotion arises, you will need all the help there is to stay on track.
 This is the moment where you need your environment to keep you on track.